fmanea/ConnextRouterTrack/submissions/r4f4ss.md

    - Run and monitor a node, participate in network tests.

-   - Translate any material from English -> PT-BR.

-   - Run other infra.

 3) Answer questions and help others to run router in this Discord channel (1-10 points).